 The Authority noted that SunWater and Seqwater schemes share similar characteristics.
 Most of the costs associated with operating a bulk WSS are fixed and do not vary with water use.
-The Authority therefore sought to, where appropriate, apply the Indec findings to Seqwater schemes.
-Volume 1 provides further details on this analysis.
+The Authority therefore, applied the Indec findings to Seqwater schemes where appropriate.

-In summary, the Authority considers that some costs in both bulk schemes and distribution systems will vary with water use.
-Accordingly, the Authority will apply the specific average findings determined for the SunWater Review to Sequater schemes (Table 6.2 refers).
+In summary, the Authority considered that some costs in both bulk schemes and distribution systems will vary with water use over the regulatory period.
+Accordingly, the Authority applied the specific average findings determined for the SunWater Review to Sequater schemes (Table 6.2 refers).

-Table 6.2: Recommended Variable Costs
+Table 6.2: Variable Costs

 Activity Variable in Bulk

 Labour 20%

 Contractors 20%

 Repairs and Maintenance 20%

 Materials and Other 20%

 Dam Safety 0%

 Rates 0%

-Electricity (pumping) na
+Electricity (pumping) n.a.

 Non-Directs 0%

 Renewal Annuity 0%

-The Authority notes that Cedar Pocket Dam WSS constitutes a bulk scheme and that applying the average findings determined for the SunWater Review (as outlined in Table 6.2), is consistent with S. Tramacchi's (2012) submission that not all costs associated with the Cedar Pocket Dam WSS are fixed.
+The Authority noted that Cedar Pocket Dam WSS constitutes a bulk scheme and that applying the average findings determined for the SunWater Review (as outlined in Table 6.2), is consistent with S. Tramacchi's (2012) submission that not all costs associated with the Cedar Pocket Dam WSS are fixed.